hRun/beaconing_simulator/README.md

   --start_time START_TIME
                         if log_only is set, set the start time of the fake simulation (epoch time stamp expected). otherwise the simulation will start at the current time and end in the future
   --static_ip           a domain might resolve to multiple ips (e.g. when a cdn is used). set this argument to statically log the first observed ip. default is to log a random ip from the set
+  --static_source STATIC_SOURCE
+                        write log events as originating from the statically set source ip or fqdn. default is to look up and use the local device's name
+  --static_user STATIC_USER
+                        write log events as originating from the statically set user. default is to look up and use the current user's name
   --use_dynamic_urls    if using http, use a new randomly generated uri path on each request. default is false
 ```